rvega/config/key-remap/README.md

 I'm using 3 types of keyboard configs.

-1. For the koolterton usb keyboard, there is a windoze config tool that allows for mappings.
+1. For the koolterton usb keyboard, there is a windows config tool that allows for mappings.

 2. For the laptop keyboard and the microsoft usb keyboard, I use the xmodmap util.
 See the .sh and .desktop files in this directory.